 A typical web application needs to be securely managed.
 Different types of users need different kinds of access to the components that make up an application.
 To this end, Zope includes a comprehensive set of security features.
 This chapter’s goal is to shed light on Zope security in the context of Zope Product development.
-For a more fundamental overview of Zope security, you may wish to refer to the Zope Book, Chapter 6, Users and Security.
+For a more fundamental overview of Zope security, you may wish to refer to the Zope Book Chapter “Users and Security”.
 Before diving into this chapter, you should have a basic understanding of how to build Zope Products as well as an understanding of how the Zope object publisher works.
-These topics are covered in Chapter 2 and Chapter 3, respectively.
+This is covered in Object Publishing.

 8.2.
 Security Architecture

 The Zope security architecture is built around a security policy, which you can think of as the “access control philosophy” of Zope.
 This policy arbitrates the decisions Zope makes about whether to allow or deny access to any particular object defined within the system.

 8.2.1.
 How The Security Policy Relates to Zope’s Publishing Machinery

 When access to Zope is performed via HTTP or WebDAV, Zope’s

 publishing machinery consults the security policy in order to

 determine whether to allow or deny access to a visitor for a

 particular object.
 For example, when a user visits the root